docQodly/docs/versioned_docs/version-1.0.0/studio/pageLoaders/templates.md

 	</Column.Item>
 </Column.List>

-:::tip
+:::warning
-✅ Drag the template itself from the right-side panel.
-❌ Do not try to drag the category icon on the left side.
+Make sure to drag the template itself from the right-side panel and not the category icon on the left side.
 :::

 ## Customizing Templates